 - Keep copies of medical bills, repair receipts, and evidence of lost earnings.

-2. Do I need a lawyer for a motorcycle accident claim?
+2. Do I need an Oakland motorcycle accident lawyer for my claim?

 If you’re injured in a motorcycle accident, however minor, you should always consult with a lawyer.
 This is the only way to secure the compensation you’re entitled to.